szczepankras/simple-data-adverity-warehouse/README.md

 <ul>
  <li> As data are rather historic and most likely are exposed for read the following applies: </li>
    <ul>
 	 <li> Database is normalized according the Boyce–Codd normal form.
-That's why we have 3 tables.
+That's why we have 3 tables
 	 <li> For aggreation queries caching is added </li>
-	 <li> I would create indexes for database as well (skipped scripts in this project). </li>
+	 <li> I would create indexes for database as well (skipped scripts in this project) </li>
 	 <li> IO and transforming operations are done asynchronously on the thread pool </li>
    </ul>
 </ul>

 <h3> Tests </h3>
 <ul>
 	<li> There are integeration tests included where you can check business scenarios.
-Please check also sample grapqhl queries in the tests resources. </li>
+Please check also sample grapqhl queries in the tests resources </li>
 	<li> Unit tests if it's not obvious :yum: </li>
 </ul>